Sonnet 389

 Ah Sylvia, dear nymph of gardens green,

-Now in the east a rim of gold is seen,
+Now in the east a rim of gold is seen—

-Bright scimitar which is a lover’s blight;
+That scimitar which is a lover’s blight;

 What pain to have you rise from ‘twixt my arms